Christian VI, King of Denmark and Norway

 The first Christiansborg Palace; Credit – Wikipedia

 In 1744, on the site of Copenhagen Castle, Christian VI built a namesake palace, the first Christiansborg Palace as his new main residence.
 The palace was nearly completely destroyed by a fire in 1794.
 A second Christiansborg Palace was built on the site but was also destroyed by a fire in 1884.
-A third Christiansborg Palace was built in the early 20th century and today it houses the Danish Parliament, the Supreme Court, and Prime Minister’s Office.
+A third Christiansborg Palace was built in the early 20th century and today it houses the Danish Parliament, the Supreme Court, and the Prime Minister’s Office.
 Other places named after King Christian VI include Christian’s Church in Copenhagen, the town of Christiansted on the island of Saint Croix in the United States Virgin Islands, formerly the Danish West Indies, and Fort Christiansværn also on Saint Croix.

-Christian VI, King of Denmark and Norway died at the age of 46 on August 6, 1746, at Hirschholm Palace located in present-day Hørsholm municipality just north of Copenhagen, Denmark.
+Christian VI, King of Denmark and Norway died at the age of 46 on August 6, 1746, at Hirschholm Palace in present-day Hørsholm municipality just north of Copenhagen, Denmark.
 He was buried in Frederik V’s Chapel at Roskilde Cathedral in Roskilde, Denmark.
 His wife Sophie Magdalene of Brandenburg-Kulmbach survived him by 24 years, dying in 1770 at the age of 69.

 Tomb of King Christian VI; Photo by Susan Flantzer